TomLiDev/mushroom-mapper/README.md

 ## Overview

-This project was intended to provide an interactive appliacaton for foraging enthusiasts to share images, thoughts and research on mushrooms they have found in their local area.
+Mushroom Mappers is a project intended to provide an interactive application for foraging enthusiasts to share images, thoughts and research on mushrooms they have found in their local area.

 ![An image of the finished website on different devices](documentation/space-quiz-homepage-devices.png)